uaf-arctic-eco-modeling/dvm-dos-tem/README.md

  * make (and Makefile)
  * scons (and SConstruct file)

-Make is a old, widely availabe, powerful program with a somewhat arcane syntax.
+`Make` is a old, widely availabe, powerful program with a somewhat arcane syntax.
 The Makefile is not setup for partial-compilation, so editing a single file requires and re-making the project will result in re-compiling every single file.
+This can be annoyingly slow if you find yourself compiling frequently.

-Scons is a build program that is written in Python, and designed to be a easier to use than make.
-The scons and the SConstruct file are smart enough to do partial builds, so that some changes result in much faster builds.
+`Scons` is a build program that is written in Python, and designed to be a easier to use than make.
+The `scons` and the SConstruct file are smart enough to do partial builds, so that some changes result in much faster builds.

 Both programs can take a flag specifying parallel builds and the number of